Keizaal/Keizaal/README.md

 The mod Movement Behavior Overhaul will cause animations to break if the framerate goes over 75 FPS, so I've capped it to 60 FPS to prevent that.

-<ins>**Tweaks made with BethINI aren't corrently changing the settings in-game**</ins>
+<ins>**Tweaks made with BethINI aren't correctly changing the settings in-game**</ins>

 BethINI can handle the majority of tweaks that you would generally want to make.
 However, some of the more niche settings may be handled by .inis that BethINI can't edit.
-These will need to be manually edited.
+These will need to be edited manually.

 For ease-of-use I have placed all the custom .inis for every mod in Keizaal within a mod called "Keizaal Settings" at the bottom of Mod Organizer.